Best Shampoos and Conditioners

 Over the years my hair has evolved.
 I am reliably informed I had no hair until I was two, when I then cultivated some very darling platinum blonde ringlets.
 Alas, these weren’t destined to stay and over the years my hair gradually deepened in colour and straightened until I joined senior school with a mousy brown, thick, straight(ish) frizzy mop.
 Suffice to say, the world pre-ceramic straighteners was a cruel one for me, but a cute indie pixie crop saved the day.

 During university – and quite inexplicably – my curls returned and since then I have embraced them wholeheartedly, coaxing them every day with mousse, curl cream and my best friend – I go nowhere overnight without it – the diffuser.
-I can’t help but believe that my hair CV above (plus several extra rosettes for ‘experimental colour’) make me uniquely qualified to try and test all shampoos and conditioners across all hair types and tones myself!
+I can’t help but believe that my hair CV above (plus several extra rosettes for ‘experimental colour’) makes me uniquely qualified to try and test all shampoos and conditioners across all hair types and tones myself!

 And, controversially, I say don’t be afraid of a bit of mix and match.
 How else are you supposed to use up the inexplicable never ending bottle of conditioner?
 It’s either that or buy two shampoos at a time.